Greengate, Salford: History

-In 1926, the second birth control clinic outside London opened to women seeking free family planning advice here.
+In 1926 the second birth control clinic outside London opened to women seeking free family planning advice.
 The clinic provided birth control information to working class women who were unable to pay for private advice.
 The controversial clinic faced opposition from the Catholic Church and the medical profession but continued to offer its services to women until birth control advice was widely and freely available in the 1970s.

 In the 21st century, the area has undergone a process of regeneration.
-The redevelopment of the former Victoria Bus Station, just across the Irwell from Manchester Cathedral, includes Greengate Square which has an amphitheatre for events, concerts and markets, as well as office, hotel and retail space.
+The redevelopment of the former Victoria bus station, just across the Irwell from Manchester Cathedral, includes Greengate Square which has an amphitheatre for events, concerts and markets, as well as office, hotel and retail space.
+A new pocket park, "Greengate Park" situated between King Street and Queen Street opened on 24th November 2023.